Perimenopause Sensory Overload: When Everything Feels Too Much

 • A short, repetitive task (shower, tea, folding towels)

-Practical example: If a family dinner includes loud conversation and a warm kitchen, step outside for 3 minutes every 20 minutes, keep a cold drink in hand, and sit at the end of the table (less touch/less noise).
+Practical example: If a family dinner includes loud conversation and a warm kitchen, step outside for 3 minutes every 20 minutes, keep a cold drink in hand, and sit at the end of the table for less touch and less noise.
 Small moves add up.

 Communication scripts that reduce friction